spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/marketplace/merchants-and-merchant-relations/managing-merchant-relations.md

 ## Prerequisites

-To be able to create a merchant relation, you need to have a fully set up company account in the **Company Account** section as the company data drives from there.
+To create a merchant relation, you need to have a fully set up company account in the **Company Account** section as the company data drives from there.

 ## Creating a merchant relation